ctm/mb2-doc/README.md

-Neither the IRC interface nor the web interface are using encryption, so not only should you use a throwaway account, it's conceivable that someone could even observe your hole cards.
-Encryption will be mandatory before "too long", but
+Neither the IRC interface nor the web interface are using encryption, so not only should you use a throwaway account, it's conceivable that someone could even observe your face-down cards.
+Encryption will be mandatory before "too long", but it's a much lower priority than most of the other issues that still remain.

 ### IRC example